TemporalVLM: Video LLMs for Temporal Reasoning in Long Videos: Experiments

-It is evident from Tab.~\ref{table:zeroshot} that our TemporalVLM model achieves the best performance for temporal video grounding across R@1 (IoU=0.5) and R@1 (IoU=0.7).
-Specifically, it outperforms TimeChat~\cite{ren2024timechat} by \textbf{+2.2} and \textbf{+0.9} on R@1 (IoU=0.5) and R@1 (IoU=0.7) respectively, and LongVLM~\cite{weng2024longvlm} by \textbf{+16.2} and \textbf{+7.1} on R@1 (IoU=0.5) and R@1 (IoU=0.7) respectively.
-The above results validate the benefits of our time-aware and multi-level features for temporal video grounding.
-Our time-aware clip encoder extracts fine-grained cues for temporal reasoning within each clip, while our BiLSTM module captures long-range temporal relationships between multiple clips to detect the given event within the video effectively.
-The lack of a time-aware encoder significantly reduces the performance of LongVLM~\cite{weng2024longvlm}, while TimeChat~\cite{ren2024timechat} suffers from a lack of fine-grained information.
+\textbf{Temporal Video Grounding Results.} It is evident from Tab.~\ref{table:zeroshot} that TemporalVLM achieves the best performance across R@1\textsubscript{(IoU=0.5)} and R@1\textsubscript{(IoU=0.7)}.
+It outperforms TimeChat~\cite{ren2024timechat} by \textbf{+2.2} and \textbf{+0.9} on R@1\textsubscript{(IoU=0.5)} and R@1\textsubscript{(IoU=0.7)} respectively, and LongVLM~\cite{weng2024longvlm} by \textbf{+16.2} and \textbf{+7.1} on R@1\textsubscript{(IoU=0.5)} and R@1\textsubscript{(IoU=0.7)} respectively.
+The results validate the benefits of our time-aware and multi-level features for temporal video grounding.
+Our clip encoder extracts fine-grained cues for temporal reasoning within each clip via fusion, which enables our BiLSTM to capture long-range temporal relationships across clips to detect the given event effectively.
+The lack of a time-aware encoder affects LongVLM, while TimeChat suffers from a lack of fine-grained cues.